kamilczerw/devto-posts/posts/chord-rust/building-chord-part-1.md

 When the `finger_table` is created, all the fingers are pointing to the same node, which is the immediate `successor` of the current node.
 The `init_finger_table` method is used to initialize the finger table.

 Let's create the `Finger` struct and implement some methods.
-The struct will contain `node` and a `start` field which is a starting *id* from which the node is potentially responsible for.
+The struct will have `start` field, which is a starting *id* from which the node is potentially responsible for.
+It will also have the `node` field.

 ```rust
 pub(crate) struct Finger {